-Google BigQuery AWS Redshift Azure SQL DW Snowflake Upfront Investment None.
-One-year or three-year contracts with upfront investments required to receive competitive rates.
-One-year or three-year reservations required to receive discounts.
-None.
+Table 1: comparing cloud wascu EDW solutions, ophone investment, i familia, and Aginty Google Cloud BigQuery AWS Redshift Azure Synapse Analytics (Dedicated SQL Pool) Snowflake Upfront Investment (Paid in advance of None.
+Flat-rate contracts are still paid One-year or three-year contracts with upfront investments required to One-year or three-year reservations required to receive discounts, or None for compute.
+Reserved storage capacity required for monthly not un-front services rendered) montniy, not up-front. receive competitive rates. pre-purchase Syanapse Commit Units (SCU). lowest price whether used or not.
 Sizing and Planning No planning required.
-Must predict correct instance sizes and reserved instances limit agility.
+Must predict correct instance sizes, and reserved instances limit agility.
 Predict cDWU required.
 Can scale up/down easily on demand, but reservation limits agility.
 Predict virtual warehouse size required for each business unit.
-Agility / Growth Increase slots if needed.
+Agility / Growth Zero-impact scaling.
+No adjustment required for on-demand pricing.
+Flat-rate slots can be increased slots whenever needed.
 Resizing cluster size requires cluster downtime.
-Add cDWU as needed.
-Scale by adding new virtual warehouses or growing the size of individual virtual warehouse.
+Simple scaling of pool through a portal, but must manually scale up and scale back.
+Scale by adding new virtual warehouses or growing the size of individual virtual warehouses.
+Multi- clustered warehouses must grow by 2x.
 Overprovisioning for Capacity Growth or Performance Spikes None.
-Must overprovision enough instances to handle worst case scenario or increase operational overhead and downtime of scaling up and down nodes as needed.
-Must overprovision enough instances to handle worst case scenario or increase operational overhead of choosing new cDWU deployment size as needed.
-Must overprovision enough instances to handle worst case scenario or increase operational overhead of scaling up and down warehouses as needed.
+Must overprovision enough instances to handle worst-case scenario or increase operational overhead and downtime of scaling up and down nodes as needed.
+Must guess at maximum performance levels and pay for a worst-case scenario.
+It is simple to scale up if needed, but not automated.
+Must overprovision enough instances to handle worst-case scenario or increase operational overhead of scaling up and down warehouses as needed.